Skip to content

 Artichoke Extract

-Artichoke extract may work like turmeric in reducing ALT and AST in the liver.
-(13) Studies show it also has a detoxifying effect on liver cells.
-(14) If you want to stick to vegetables, artichokes are rich in fiber and vitamin C and good for overall digestion, an important aspect of liver health.
+Artichoke extract may work like turmeric in reducing ALT and AST in the liver and can have a detoxifying effect on liver cells.
+(13) If you want to stick to vegetables, artichokes are rich in fiber and vitamin C and good for overall digestion, an important aspect of liver health.

 Choline